monefiera/Origin-Twitter/README.md

 (To piko Developers) Please let me know if there are any rights issues with this modification, ~~except for Elon~~<br>

 ## Changes from original crimera's apk
-- You can choose their favorite color from 10 color themes<br>
+- You can choose your favorite from 10 colors themes<br>
 ・All signatures are the same, so colors can be easily changed by re-installing the app (since v10.80.1)<br>
 ・Origin Blue appears to have no significant change over the original, but minor color adjustments have been made<br>